 Having ADPKD does not necessarily mean you will need a caesarean delivery.
 Your doctors may advise you that your baby needs to be delivered a little early (usually 1 to 2 weeks early).
 They will discuss the appropriate method of delivery with you.

 You will be able to have all forms of pain relief in labour including:

-If your kidney function is more severely reduced, the dose of pain-relieving injections may need to be reduced to minimise side effects.
+If your kidney function is more severely reduced, the dose of pain-relieving injections may need to be reduced to minimize side effects.

-Unless your kidney function is very poor, your pregnancy is unlikely to cause damage to your kidneys.
+If your kidney function is quite good, your pregnancy is unlikely to cause damage to your kidneys.
 During pregnancy, your kidney function will be very closely monitored.
-A temporary fall in kidney function may occur in some women, which usually recovers after the baby is born.
+It will also be checked after your baby is born.
+A temporary fall in kidney function may occur in some women until the baby is born.